SindreBeba/calculator/README.md

 # Calculator

-Simple calculator written in JavaScript as a learning exercise.
+A calculator written in JavaScript using XState as a learning exercise.